florian-berger/AuthyDecryptor/README.md

 [![Issues](https://img.shields.io/github/issues/florian-berger/AuthyDecryptor?logo=github&style=for-the-badge)](https://github.com/florian-berger/AuthyDecryptor)
 [![Discord](https://img.shields.io/discord/302523634075828226?label=Discord&logo=discord&style=for-the-badge)](https://ultgmng.de/discord)

-This tool decrypts the TOTP secrets stored by the '''Authy''' app.
+This tool decrypts the TOTP secrets stored by the [**Authy** app](https://www.authy.com/).
 Why?
 Because in 2024, Twilio (the company behind Authy) decided to discontinue the support of their Desktop application from one day to another.

 As a software developer, I must easily access tokens in my everyday work.
 Sadly, Twilio does not provide any way to access my own tokens' secrets in plain text.
 I don't want to remove and create a new token for more than 70 different accounts I protected within Authy.